conjure-cp/conjure/ide/report/Questionaire.md

 Use the visualisation to find the answers to the following questions:

+1. Some inference can be performed before the search starts, this is known as root propagation.
-1. Did the domains change after Root Propagation?
+   Did the domains change after Root Propagation?
 □ Yes
 □ No
+\
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard